fredmelloria/git-project/README.md

 # git-project
-my first project with github
+my first project with github using git